chromaui/chromatic-docs/src/content/workflow/before-pull-request.md

 ### Verify each story in multiple dimensions

-Once key UI states are captured as stories, verify how each story renders in different environments and with different user preferences.
-This simulates how real users would experience the UI.
+Once key UI states are captured as stories, verify how each story renders in different environments and with different user preferences to see how real users experience the UI.

 | Dimension                              | What to test                              |
 | -------------------------------------- | ----------------------------------------- |